dotnet/android/Documentation/guides/messages/andjs0000.md

 much outside of Xamarin.Android's control, so a general error code of ANDJS0000 is used reporting the exact message.

-Learn more about `jarsigner` and its usage see the Java documentation [here][jarsigner].
+To learn more about `jarsigner` and its usage, see the Java documentation [here][jarsigner].

 [jarsigner]: https://docs.oracle.com/javase/7/docs/technotes/tools/windows/jarsigner.html